Doula Training and Careers

 Doula certification is available from doula training programs and childbirth education organizations, such as DONA International or Birth Arts International.
 Though it’s not always required, certification can open up a wider range of job opportunities and instill confidence in your clients.
 In particular, if you are looking for work with a hospital or birth center, you will need to hold appropriate professional credentials.

 The career forecast is positive for those with doula training.
 Midwives and nurse-midwives are in increasing demand, with the practice of nurse-midwifery legal in all 50 states and the District of Columbia.
-The American College of Nurse-Midwives reports that 11.2% of all non-Cesarean births in 2005 were attended by nurse-midwives, and these numbers are growing.
-DONA International, which is just one of several professional doula organizations, has nearly 6,000 members in the United States alone.
+The American College of Nurse-Midwives reports that their goal is to have 20 percent of non-Cesarean births attended by nurse-midwives by 2020.
+DONA International, which is just one of several professional doula organizations, has more than 6,000 members from around the world.

-A doula's salary varies greatly depending on geographic location, how much training and experience you have, and how many hours of work you do per week.
+A doula’s salary varies greatly depending on geographic location, how much training and experience you have, and how many hours of work you do per week.
 However, fees for birth doulas generally run between $250 and $1000.
-A postpartum doula makes $10.00 to $35.00 an hour, although some may earn as much as $60.00 per hour.
+According to the U.S. Bureau of Labor Statistics’ 2016-17 Occupational Outlook Handbook the median annual salary for nurse midwives is $96,970.
+Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.